The Church of God in Hong Kong: Sing Through the Land Music Centre

 Sing Through the Land Music Centre was founded by a group of Christians from the Church of God in Hong Kong since 2015.
 It hopes to spread the will of God and share His love throughout the world by hymns and music.
 It has been nurturing music talents and providing various performance opportunities since its establishment.
 The centre is committed to provide music education to all walks of life irrespective of their diversified musical background and abilities.

-Vital Comfort

-Vital Comfort was established in 1989 to promote a rich life, a healthy life is based, has been collecting from all over the wide range of health foods and products, and at a reasonable price.
-Registration provides lush natural health foods, including organic grains and cereals, fresh organic fruits and vegetables, bread made with organic flour, organic beverages, and various supplements.
-In addition, provide other health products, such as organic personal care products, shampoo and hair care products, cleansing and moisturizing products, high-quality family-mixers and juice machines, more regular health talks and activities to further enhance the public health awareness.